cdwuk/docker-root/docker-apps/linux/python-standard/readme.txt

 # open a new terminal window and run docker ps
 docker ps

+# open a new terminal window AND list all running containers
+docker container ls -aq

 # use CTL -c to stop the container

 # ============== PART 2 -- push image to Docker Hub